 Customer Passed Parameters are data points that you have on your website that may be sent with the response data.
 This helps with the segmentation of the satisfaction data for deeper insight.
 See Customer Passed Parameters for more information.

 Typically, ForeSee configures the re-invite period to be 90 days.
 However, this is configurable and may be different for those who accept the invitation verses those who decline.

 Yes.
 The four major browsers handle our child (tracker) window differently.
-This is expected behavior and we have provided more information in the Desktop Invitation section.
+This is expected behavior and we have provided more information in the Desktop Invitation article.

-We use the Wireless Universal Resource File (WURFL), which is the code that identifies the wireless device to allow the system to be configured accordingly.
+FoeSee uses the latest Wireless Universal Resource FiLe (WURFL), which is the code that identifies a wireless device to allow the system to be configured accordingly.
 The WURFL device detection service can determine if a visitor is on a mobile or desktop device.